-The band name is often attributed to the Bob Dylan song "The Ballad Of Frankie Lee And Judas Priest," but they actually took the name from another English band that had broken up.
+The band name is often attributed to the Bob Dylan song "The Ballad Of Frankie Lee And Judas Priest," but they actually took it from another English band that had broken up.
 The phrase "Judas Priest" is also a bit of early movie and TV slang, uttered by actors onscreen as an alternative to saying "Jesus Christ" because the studios did not want to risk offending audience members.

 Jeff - Haltom City, TX

-Halford is openly gay.
+Lead singer Rob Halford is openly gay.
 He came out in 1998 at a time when many entertainers were reluctant to do so.
 Fans of the hard-rocking singer were shocked, but there was no backlash and the admission had little effect on his career.

 Halford was a lighting engineer for stage productions before joining Judas Priest.
 His love of theatrics translated to the band's concerts, where they use various combinations of pyrotechnics, smoke machines, spotlights and oversized props to create elaborate effects.
 A trademark of the band is Halford's entrance on a motorcycle.